 - Will I still have a monthly bill?
 What is included in my monthly customer charge?

-Estes Park Power and Communications' rate structure is designed to place most of the fixed costs for the utility’s electric distribution system into the monthly customer charge and remove from the kilowatt-hour charge.
-The population demographics in Power and Communications service area are heavily weighted with customers who have electric service but do not use power year-round: second homes and net-metered customers.
+Estes Park Power and Communications' rate structure is designed to cover most of the fixed costs for the utility’s electric distribution system with the monthly customer charge and rather than kilowatt-hour usage charges.
+This is because the population demographics in the Power and Communications service area are heavily weighted with customers who have electric service but do not use power year-round, e.g. second-home owners or net-metered customers.
 If charges designed to cover the utility's fixed costs were left in the kilowatt-hour charge, customers who generated as much or more electricity over the year than they consumed and customers who are only in the area for a short time, would not contribute their share of the electric distribution system costs.
-Since Power and Communications is a not-for-profit customer-owned utility, this would result in other customers having to subsidize this usage.
+Since Power and Communications is a not-for-profit municipal department, this would result in other customers having to subsidize this usage.

 PV installation and Net metering Application approval process

 When installing a system within the Town limits of Estes Park, the solar contractor must have or obtain the proper business license from the Town Clerk.
-Refer to this database for information on contractors already licensed to install solar systems within the Town limits or contact the Town Clerk's office at 970-577-4777.
+Refer to the business license database for information on contractors already licensed to install solar systems within the Town limits or contact the Town Clerk's office at 970-577-4777.
 Once the PDF or spreadsheet is downloaded, search for "solar" to find the current solar contractors.

 If the property is located within the Town limits, a building permit must be obtained from the Estes Park Building Division.